ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

    are installing behind a proxy that does not trust the usual pip-urls you can declare them with the option ``--trusted-host``, e.g.
    ``pip install --trusted-host=pypi.python.org --trusted-host=pypi.org --trusted-host=files.pythonhosted.org -e .[develop]``
--  If you want to use R diagnostics, run
+-  If you want to use R diagnostics, run ``esmvaltool install R`` to install the R dependencies.
-   ``esmvaltool install R`` to install the R dependencies.
-Note that if you only want to run the lint test for R scripts you will have to install the ``lintr`` package.
-You can do that by running ``Rscript esmvaltool/install/R/setup_devutils.R``.
 -  If you want to use Julia diagnostics, first install Julia as described below in section “Installing Julia”, then run ``esmvaltool install Julia`` to install the Julia dependencies.
-Install Julia dependencies after R dependencies if you plan to use both.
 -  Test that your installation was successful by running ``esmvaltool -h``.
 -  If you log into a cluster or other device via ``ssh`` and your origin